JordanRL/Fermat/README.md

 Please ensure that pull requests meet the following guidelines:

 - New files created in the pull request must have a corresponding unit test file, or must be covered within an existing test file.
-- Your merge may not drop the project's test coverage below 70%.
+- Your merge may not drop the project's test coverage below 80%.
 - Your merge may not drop the project's test coverage by MORE than 5%.
-- Your merge must pass Scrutinizer-CI build tests for PHP 8.X.
+- Your merge must pass CI build tests for PHP 8.1.

 For more information, please see the section on [Contributing](CONTRIBUTING.md)